Money and marriage—managing your costs as a couple

 Though there are lots of options, most couples manage their money in three different ways— using separate accounts, a joint account, or a combination of the two.
 Separate accounts are a great way to avoid the work of setting up new accounts and to maintain autonomy, but can take more planning when it comes to collective bills.
 Pooling your money into one account is another option, but this can be challenging if spending habits differ.
 Some couples opt to compile collective expenses into one account and have another for your individual spending and saving.

 How should expenses be divided up in a marriage?

 How your costs should be divided up as a married couple is a very personal decision.
 This will depend on a variety of factors, which may include your jobs, salary, age, childcare or other non-paid labor, and more.
 Remember, there is no formula—the goal is to find a solution that works for your marriage, where everyone feels respected.

 What budget resources are available for married couples?

 These days, there are tons of online resources for couples looking to manage their finances.
-With N26, for example, you can set up automatic transfers with Rules, receive instant push-notifications for every transaction, and get in-app spending categorization with Statistics.
+With N26, for example, you can set up automatic transfers with Rules, receive instant push-notifications for every transaction, and get in-app spending categorization with Insights.
 If you’re looking for more help organizing your finances, check out our list of the top budgeting apps.